Loading figure…

 Bennet supports higher taxes on corporations and top earners, advocating for tax policies that target income inequality and provide relief for middle-class families.
 He has expressed the need for transparency in tax cuts and spending programs.

-Bennet supports expanding ballot access and has been involved in efforts to reform voting rights, including advocating for measures to enhance voter registration and access to the polls.
-He has expressed concerns about discriminatory voting practices.
+Bennet supports expanding ballot access and has advocated for measures to improve voting rights, including reforms to ensure fair and equitable access to the electoral process.

-Bennet supports expanding ballot access and has been involved in efforts to reform voting rights, including advocating for measures to enhance voter registration and access to the polls.
-He has expressed concerns about discriminatory voting practices.
+Bennet supports expanding ballot access and has advocated for measures to improve voting rights, including reforms to ensure fair and equitable access to the electoral process.

 Bennet has supported criminal justice reform, including measures aimed at reducing recidivism and mass incarceration.
 He is a sponsor of the bipartisan First Step reform bill, which seeks to address issues within the criminal justice system.